Anthony Mundine: Other media

+Mundine has had a stormy relationship with the media: his conversion to Islam in 1999, self-promotion and outspoken opinions have created a love–hate relationship with the Australian public.
+Mundine has been described as "the most polarising athlete in Australian sports history".

 In July 2002, both Anthony and his father Tony appeared on an episode of Burke's Backyard with veteran Australian Gardening guru Don Burke.

 Also in 2002 he appeared with other stars and celebrities in Celebrity Big Brother.
 In 2003 he was in an episode of Greeks on the Roof and in 2005 he appeared on Dancing with the Stars.

 From 2007 to 2009 he appeared on The Footy Show.
 He was in a five-hour interactive DVD called Raising Children: A Guide to Parenting from Birth to Five.
 This DVD also featured Russell Crowe, Danielle Spencer, Neil Perry, Stan Grant and Johanna Griggs.
 He has also appeared in The Contender Australia three times.
 And been a guest, starring as himself, on the Pizza TV series.
 In 2010 Mundine was a Special Guest Trainer on The Biggest Loser Australia: Couples 2.

 Mundine's portrait by James Hunt, entitled Bora Anthony Mundine, was a notable finalist in the 2002 Archibald Prize.

-Mundine is featured as part of the roster on the Fight Night Round 4 and Fight Night Champion video games.
+Mundine is featured as part of the roster on the Fight Night Round 4 and Fight Night Champion videogames.

-In October 2016 he appeared on Anh Do's Anh's Brush with Fame on the Australian Broadcasting Corporation.
+In October 2016 he appeared on Anh Do's Anh's Brush with Fame on ABC Television.

 In January 2018, Mundine was revealed as a celebrity contestant on the fourth season of the Australian version of I'm a Celebrity...Get Me Out of Here!.
 As of 8 February 2018, Anthony Mundine became the second celebrity to walk out on the 2018 series of I'm a Celebrity Get me out of here Australia following Bernard Tomic.

 Recognition and awards

+Mundine was named the Aboriginal and Torres Strait Islander Person of the Year in 2000.
+He is the first boxer in history to have had every one of his professional fights broadcast for television and has generated more pay-per-views than any other Australian boxer since he turned professional.

+Steve Bunce described him as "arguably the greatest crossover athlete in boxing history".

 In June 2014, the annual Anthony Mundine Award for Courage was created as one of three awards at the newly-established National Indigenous Human Rights Awards in Sydney, New South Wales.